openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 | openEHR-uri           | openehr-uri           |
 | openEHR-EHR-id        | openehr-ehr-id        |

+Some of the `GET` methods had a `Location` response header to indicate the canonical location of a representation.
+However, this was an incorrect use of the header, and it is now deprecated.
+For more information see [Location header](#tag/Requests_and_responses/HTTP-headers/Location) section.

 For optimal compatibility, all new implementations should adopt the updated header names.

 ## openehr-version and openehr-audit-details